Ametora: How Japan Saved American Style

 Excerpts of Ametora in The New Yorker and Lapham's Quarterly.
 Interviewed for GQ, Monocle Radio, The Fader, Put This On, FashionREDEF, and Fashionista.
 Reviews and recommendations in New York Times, Wall Street Journal, Vogue, Entertainment Weekly, People, Quartz, The Globe and Mail, The Japan Times, A Continuous Lean, Publisher's Weekly, and the LA Review of Books.

-The Japanese version of Ametora will arrive in Summer 2017 from Disk Union's DU Books and is being serialized over a year in magazine Popeye, which started with the September 2016 issue.
+The Japanese version of Ametora will arrive in July 2017 from Disk Union's DU Books and is being serialized over a year in magazine Popeye, which started with the September 2016 issue.

 Buy Ametora on Amazon or at an independent bookstore.